 Students may work up to 20 hours per week during the academic year (including Spring Break) and 35 hours per week during eligible winter and summer break.
 The work performed must be in the public interest.
-Specific guidelines regarding what is and is not considered public interest work can be found on the Work-Study Office website.
-Columbia University is deemed the employer under the FWS program, i.e., it pays the intern’s salary and workers’ compensation and it withholds any required income taxes.
+Specific guidelines regarding what is and is not considered public interest work can be found on the Work-Study Office website, as part of Student Financial Services.
+Columbia University is deemed the employer under the Federal Work-Study (FWS) program, i.e., it pays the intern’s salary and workers’ compensation and it withholds any required income taxes.
 The host organization makes regular payments to Columbia University to cover the 25% of the intern’s salary.

-Your first step is to meet with your financial aid officer to determine your Work-Study eligibility and Work-Study allocation.
+Your first step is to meet with your financial aid officer in Student Financial Services to determine your Work-Study eligibility and Work-Study allocation.
 Alternatively, you can verify your eligibility and allocation through the Columbia University Students Services Online (SSOL) website to track your Award Letter through the Financial Aid section.

 A student’s Work-Study allocation represents 100% of the earnings that the student may earn under the FWS program.
 Also, the student’s allocation is used to cover both the federal government’s 75% and the host organization’s 25% contributions to that student.